dmitrycello/yaglpp/docs/USAGE.md

 ```

 ### 4. Add the project configuration file
-The YAGL++ project configuration file is the convenient way of keeping the main library switches in the project file, without the need to modify the library itself when necessary.
+The YAGL++ project configuration file is the convenient way of keeping the main library switches in the project file, without the need to modify the library file when necessary.
+The configuration file swithes will be then applied only for the local project.
 To do that, the **`YAGLPP_CONFIG`** symbol has to be defined prior to include the main library file, which will override the main file switches.

 In the _Solution Explorer_, right-click the project's _Header Files_ filter icon.
 Click **`Add`** &rarr; **`New Item...
 (Ctrl+Shift+A)`**: